jitinkrishnan/Diversity-Based-Generalization/README.md

-## Diversity-Based Generalization for Neural Unsupervised Text Classification under Domain Shift
+## Diversity-Based Generalization for Unsupervised Text Classification under Domain Shift

 **Purpose of the model**: Train a classifier in one domain where plenty of data is available and generalize it to another domain with **zero** data.